-How to Write a Survey (What To Ask)
+How to Write Survey Questions:

 Once you’ve gotten a handle on the first two components of your survey framework, you can begin writing your survey questions.
 While at first this part may seem pretty straightforward, asking the wrong questions is a great way to derail an otherwise excellent survey plan.
 Just as building a survey is so much more than emailing a list of questions to your email subscribers, writing said questions involves more than simply beginning a sentence with an interrogative word like who, what, or why and ending it with a question mark.